-Like all UL programs the SWUG program incurs two types of costs.
-(1) administrative costs, which cane funded by the federal government and (2) benefix costs, which are financed by employer contributions.
-Both ... types of costs can be analyzed in two different ways.
-Whirst, the costs can be analyzed on a per-claimant basis.
-Second; these costs can be compared with costs, under the negular Uluprogram for a given reduction in works program.
-The is because there parties are a representation of the many many Value Our conclusions, regarding, the costs of the shared work program are deriving regulation of other its as a result of helps grieved. as follows: zan. with Administrative Costs;; Webweresunable to determine the allowere ...administrative costs peroclaimant under the SWUC program because EDD does not compile separate cost data on the program a The administrative costs ...relatedato a given work neduction probably are higher for the shared work is program, than, for the regular, Ul program, This is because call rof the persons employed by a work sharing frimm collectes will benefits, whereas only a portion of the persons employed by a firm using layoffs to adjust employment to work requirements collectiregular UI benefits.
+Like all UL-programs, the SWUG program incurs two types of costs: (1) administrative costs, which care funded by the federal government and (2) benefit costs, which are financed by employer contributions.
+Both . types of costs can be analyzed in two different ways.
+Whirst, the costs can be, analyzed, on a per-claimant basis, Second, these costs can be compared with costs under the regular Ultoprogram forma given reduction in work an hours and syst of cases are an contract that the second of the mean of directing realist of according as a realist of being later of . as follows: tan, and Administrative Costs: Weaweres unables to determine theadministrative costs periodaimant under the SWUC program because EDD does not compile separate cost data on the program .
+The administrative costs . a program, than, for, the regular, UL program.
+This is because call for the persons employed by a work sharing thinm collect.
+Swull benefits, whereas only a portion of the persons employed by a firm using layoffs to adjust employment to work requirements collectiregular UI benefits.
 Administrative Alternatives.
 In order to reduce the administrative costs of the SWUC program, the EDD could alter its program administration to focus on the employer; rather than each employee.
 Because the SWUC program is operated in a manner similar to the regular UI program, the EDD must separately register each SWUC claimant, issue checks to each participant, and charge each check to the employer's reserve account.
 While regular UI claimants are unemployed, and therefore require individual processing, SWUC claimants remain attached to an employer.
 As a result, the EDD could avoid some of SWUC's higher costs by working directly with participating employers.
-The department could implement this administrative change simply by changing UI regulations.
+The department could implement this a administrative change simply by changing UI regulations.

-Benefit Costs.
+die Benefit Costs.
 The per-claimant benefit costs of the SWUC program are \$30.30 per week.
-This is \$56.60, or 65 percent, less than the average UI benefit.
-It is likely that the benefit costs related to a given work reduction, however, are higher for the SWUC program than for the regular UI program.
-This is because SWUC participants are likely to have more seniority-and therefore higher wage levels-than the typical worker drawing regular UI benefits as a result of being laid off.
-It is not possible, however, to determine from the available data how large the cost differential between the two programs is Although the observed difference is nearly 75 percent-benefit costs of approximately \$151.50 a week under the SWUC program, compared to average weekly benefit costs of \$86.90 under the regular program, assuming a 20 percent work reduction-a portion of the difference lisedue to factors other than those related to program design.
+This is \$56.60, or 65 percent, less than the average UI benefit of It is likely that the benefit costs related to a given work reduction, however, are higher for the SWUC program than for the regular UI program.
+This is because SWUC participants are likely to have more seniority--and therefore higher wage levels-- than the typical worker drawing regular UI benefits as a result of being laid off.
+It is not possible, however, to determine from the available data how large the cost differential between the two programs is Although the observed difference is nearly 75 percent--benefit costs of approximately \$151.50 a week under the sWUC program, compared to average weekly benefit costs of \$86.90 under the regular program, assuming a 20 percent work reduction-is portion of the difference lished to factors other than those related to program design.